zanaptak/TypedCssClasses/README.md

 ## Samples

+Preconfigured sample projects to see it in action and use as a starting point:

-- [Fable Sass sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableSass) - Demonstrates the use of Sass compilation with partial/module loading.
+- [Fable Sass sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableSass) - Demonstrates TypedCssClasses with Sass compilation in a Fable project.

-- [Fable Tailwind sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableTailwind) - Demonstrates the use of a local Tailwind CSS setup that is customized, purged, and minified.
+- [Fable Tailwind sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableTailwind) - Demonstrates TypedCssClasses with Tailwind CSS in a Fable project.

 ## Getting started

 Add the [NuGet package](https://www.nuget.org/packages/Zanaptak.TypedCssClasses) to your project: